silentmovie/BohanZhou-Webpage/_posts/2022-05-30-Interpolation of data distribution.md

 \mu_t = ((1-t)x+ty)_{\sharp} P.
 \end{equation}

-However, as shown in the above animation figures, the Wasserstein interpolation is not that stable: Given two sets of two point clouds (blue point cloud at time 0 and red point cloud at time 1).
-On the left plot, they are in 90 degree intersected at their ends; on the right plot, they are in 84.55 degree intersected at their ends.
-However their interpolation behaviors via the Wasserstein interpolation look quite different.
-The left one is analogous with deformations of doughs in the bakery, the right one is almost regular rotation of a baguette.

-In this particular example, we can explain it via optimal transport theory while there is still a long way towards a full understanding on the Wasserstein interpolation, so that predictions based on the Wasserstein interpolation are controlable.
+As the animations above illustrate, it can behave in surprisingly unstable ways, at least in numerical experiments.

+Consider two pairs of point clouds — blue at time 0 and red at time 1.
+In the top figure, the two clouds meet at a perfect right angle (90°), while in the bottom figure, the angle is slightly perturbed to 84.55°.
+Despite the small geometric difference, their Wasserstein interpolations diverge dramatically: the left one deforms smoothly, like kneading soft dough, whereas the right one almost performs a rigid rotation — more like a spinning baguette than a loaf being reshaped.

+This contrast reveals both the beauty and the complexity of the Wasserstein interpolation.
+Optimal transport theory provides a partial explanation, yet a full understanding remains elusive — especially when we aim for predictable and controllable interpolations in practical applications.

-Our current code owes a debt of gratitute to Prof. Peyre's open-resource online experiments \[[1]\], in particular, the linear programming to OT.
-In the future, we plan to use more recent faster solver \[[2]\], or more general MMOT solver \[[3]\].
+Our current implementation owes much to Prof. Peyré’s excellent open-source experiments [[1]], particularly his formulation of optimal transport via linear programming.
+Moving forward, we plan to experiment with faster modern solvers [[2]] and explore more general multi-marginal OT (MMOT) frameworks [[3]] to push these ideas further.

 ----
 ##### References: